 - Remember that communication is the key to a successful roommate relationship.
 If you are having troubles with your roommate, address the specific behaviors that are bothersome.
 Remember, the Residential Life staff is always available to help you resolve roommate issues.

 Using the roommate/ apartment mate agreement that you will receive the first week of the semester as a guide, talk with your roommate about your preferences immediately.
 Are you an early riser?
 Does your roommate like to listen to loud music?
 Do you require complete silence when working on assignments?
 Discussing these preferences can help you establish helpful ground rules at the beginning of your relationship.

 Living together involves the blending of lives and lifestyles.
 You may have similar or very different personalities, values or habits.
 For instance, your roommate may not start working on homework until late, while you prefer to be finished and in bed early.
 In this situation, you will need to find a compromise.
 A compromise does not mean one person is surrendering to another person; it means that two people are working together toward a solution both can accept.

 If you are frustrated about something, tell your roommate.
 Your roommate can’t read your mind any better than you can read his or hers.
-Problems will arise, that’s to be expected.
+Problems will arise; that’s to be expected.
 The best advice is to just talk it out.
 Communicating doesn’t mean being critical or nitpicking.
-Instead it means being honest and open.
+Instead, it means being honest and open.
 Choose your battles carefully.
-Complaining about everything is annoying.
+Complaining about everything can actually create a barrier to progress.
 The key to a successful relationship is having balance.
 You’ll have good times and not-so-good times.
 Focus on the positive!